os-fpga/Backend/README.md

-# Rapid Silicon's Integration for OpenFPGA
+# Raptor's Integration for OpenFPGA

 Adds features like a Verilog reader to VPR, a Pin assignment checker, encryption of Architecture file...